 Intel is trying to leave the past behind.
-The $70-billion company vowed to fundamentally reset its chip development process after severe delays derailed its 10-nanometer node and dulling its manufacturing edge.
+The $70-billion company plans to fundamentally reset its chip development process after severe delays derailed its 10-nanometer node and dulled its manufacturing lead.
 During the company's annual investor conference Wednesday, Intel said it would start shipping its first 10-nanometer server chips in the first half of 2020 and its first 7-nanometer products in 2021.

 The 7-nanometer node will deliver double the area efficiency of its 10-nanometer process.
 Chips based on 7-nanometer will also offer 20% higher performance per watt.
 Intel's first 7-nanometer chip is projected to be a discrete data center GPU based on its Xe architecture.
 "We've made time-to-market the priority," Chief Engineering Officer Venkata Renduchintala said at Intel's headquarters in Santa Clara.

 Cleaning up its manufacturing operations and repelling rivals eroding its market share lead are among the challenges facing Robert Swan, who took over as Intel's chief executive officer in January.
 Intel has had trouble moving on from its current 14-nanometer process node.
 But contract chip manufacturer TSMC has started producing chips based on 7-nanometers for Intel's closest competitors, including AMD.

 Swan has also had to confront a sudden slowdown in chip demand.
 Intel's sales are projected to grow by low single-digit percentages from 2019 to 2022.
 High single-digit growth in its data-centric products will be dragged down by low single-digit declines in its personal computer unit, Swan said.
 Last month, Intel cut its estimated total sales in 2019 from $71.5 billion to $69 billion, down from $70.8 billion in 2018.